 A series of cultural events and social activities are planned for the entertainment and cultural enrichment of students and area residents.
 Theatrical productions and concerts are open to the public and are usually free to LMU students.
-Any student interested in participating in the planning of cultural events should contact the Office of Diversity and Inclusion Engagement for more information.
+Any student interested in participating in the planning of cultural events should contact the Office for Student Diversity and Belonging for more information.
 Be sure to check the activities calendar for cultural events and other student activities.